thosgood/this-weeks-finds/markdown/51-100/week055.md

 gravity but also to path integrals in gauge theory, because in both cases one is doing integrals over a space of connections mod gauge transformations.
 Here Sawin uses them to give a rigorous formulation of 2d TQFTs in terms of path integrals.
-There aren\'t many unitary 2d TQFTs, and all of them are isomorphic to 2-dimensional quantum gravity with the usual Einstein-Hilbert action, with different values of the coupling constant, or else direct sums of such theories.
+There aren't many unitary 2d TQFTs, and all of them are isomorphic to 2-dimensional quantum gravity with the usual Einstein-Hilbert action, with different values of the coupling constant, or else direct sums of such theories.

-Next \"week\" I\'ll talk about cool new idea Smolin has about TQFTs, quantum gravity, and Bekenstein\'s bound on the entropy of a physical system in terms of its surface area.
+Next "week" I'll talk about cool new idea Smolin has about TQFTs, quantum gravity, and Bekenstein's bound on the entropy of a physical system in terms of its surface area.